 \section{Summary}

-We present the first spectroscopic measurements on the ATLAS stream and Aliqa Uma stream from \SSSSS observations, with a total of 96 spectroscopic member stars identified in these two streams (Figure \ref{fig:cmd} and \ref{fig:specmem}).
-In combining our spectroscopy with the photometry from DES DR1 and PS1 DR1, and astrometry from \gaia DR2, we conclude that the two streams are essentially one stream, despite the discontinuity in the on-sky morphology.
-We refer to this entire stream as ATLAS-Aliqa Uma stream, or AAU stream.
+We present the first spectroscopic measurements on the ATLAS stream and the Aliqa Uma stream from \SSSSS observations, with a total of 96 spectroscopic member stars identified in these two streams (Figure \ref{fig:cmd} and \ref{fig:specmem}).
+In combining our spectroscopy with the photometry from DES DR1 and PS1 DR1, and astrometry from \gaia DR2, we conclude that the two streams are extremely likely to be one stream, despite the discontinuity in the on-sky morphology, although scenarios in which two streams originated from two globular clusters from one group infall cannot be completely ruled out.
+We refer to this entire stream as the ATLAS-Aliqa Uma stream, or the AAU stream.
 We summarize our main findings here:

 \begin{itemize} \item We confirm that in radial velocity, proper motion and heliocentric distance (see Figures \ref{fig:specsel}, \ref{fig:specmem} and \ref{fig:dmgrad}) the two streams are seamlessly connected to each other, with a $\sim1$\degr\ shift in the stream track on the sky at the connection point at $\phi_1\sim -12 \degr$; a feature we call a ``kink".
 The physical size of the kink feature is $\sim$0.5 kpc.